 Introduction

 The Internet of Thing (IoT) is already reality.
-Even if the needed architectural framework is not ready in 2015, the market adopted IoT in his fundamental idea: bringing together the historical separated verticals so that the compatibility level between the things historically independently developed are in the future of a higher compatibility and with that usable in more application domains.
+Even if the needed architectural framework is not yet defined, the market adopted IoT in his fundamental idea: bringing together the historical separated verticals so that the compatibility level between the things historically independently developed are in the future of a higher compatibility level and with that usable in more application domains.

 The sweeping convergence of technologies, markets, applications, and the Internet through the IEEE Future Directions Internet of Things (IoT) Initiative is the driving force.